 “The Munsters” underwent some serious changes in its much too short, 70-episode, 2-season run.
-The most obvious was the departure of Beverly Owens as the Munster’s niece, Marilyn.
-Owens was very unhappy being in California (where “The Munsters” was filmed).
+The most obvious was the departure of Beverly Owen as the Munster’s niece, Marilyn.
+Owen was very unhappy being in California (where “The Munsters” was filmed).
 Her fiancé lived in New York, and after 13 episodes, she left the show.
 Her final episode was “Family Portrait”, which is possibly the most ironic script of the series: The Munsters are chosen by a magazine as “The average American family”.
 Obviously when the reporter and photographer show up, they find the Munsters are anything BUT “average”.

 Taking over the role of the family’s “ugly duckling” Marilyn Munster (a quippy play on Marilyn Monroe, in case you were wondering), was actress Pat Priest.
-She was a reasonable replacement (pretty much looked the part), but I definitely prefer Beverly Owens.
-For me, Priest’s interpretation of the character lacked the subtlety of Owens’s.
-Owens’s Marilyn had this quiet, melancholy sadness about her (probably a reflection of her personal unhappiness on the show), and I always felt that Marilyn Munster needed that.
+She was a reasonable replacement (pretty much looked the part), but I definitely prefer Beverly Owen.
+For me, Priest’s interpretation of the character lacked the subtlety of Owen’s.
+Owen’s Marilyn had this quiet, melancholy sadness about her (probably a reflection of her personal unhappiness on the show), and I always felt that Marilyn Munster needed that.
 She’s the outcast; the one who isn’t normal.
 She should be shy and soft-spoken because she’s so insecure about her appearance.
 Pat Priest portrays a much stronger Marilyn, one who is NOT as believably insecure.
 It really changed the dynamic of the show.
 But nevertheless, Priest made something fun out of the role, and I think audiences were just happy to have their “relatable” character still a part of the family.

 A cast change meant an updated opening.
 The opening credits for the first 13 episodes began with Yvonne De Carlo and ended with Fred Gwynne.
 But the new opening bumps Gwynne to the forefront, showing him emerging from under the grand staircase.